pyguides

 Conclusion

 pytest makes testing accessible and even enjoyable.
-Start with simple assertions, use fixtures for reusable setup, and leverage parametrization for thorough test coverage.
-The pytest ecosystem includes plugins for coverage reporting, mocking, and async testing—extending its power as your needs grow.
+Start with simple assertions, use fixtures for reusable setup, and use parametrization for thorough test coverage.
+The pytest ecosystem includes plugins for coverage reporting, mocking, and async testing, extending its power as your needs grow.

 Remember: tests are code too.
 Keep them clean, organized, and focused.